Free Radical Design: History

 Most of Free Radical Design's initial employees previously worked for the game developer Rare.
 While at Rare, they (David Doak, Steve Ellis, Karl Hilton, Graeme Norgate, Lee Ray and James Cunliffe) worked on the Nintendo 64 first-person shooters GoldenEye 007 and Perfect Dark.
-From late 1998 to early 1999, this team left Rare to form Free Radical Design, which was established in April 1999, their first release being TimeSplitters for the PlayStation 2 in 2000.
+From late 1998 to early 1999, this team left Rare to form Free Radical Design, which was established in April 1999, its first release being TimeSplitters for the PlayStation 2 in 2000.
 It was known for its very fast-paced gameplay and its particular emphasis on multiplayer rather than story.
 TimeSplitters attracted attention at the time because of the former Rare employees' work on the critically acclaimed GoldenEye 007.
 Its sequel, first-person shooter TimeSplitters 2, released with critical acclaim in 2002.

 Free Radical Design was working on Star Wars: Battlefront III from 2006 to 2008, but it was cancelled by their publishing partner when it was supposedly "99 percent" complete.
 The cancellation of this title, and the poorly received release of Haze, contributed to Free Radical Design going into bankruptcy.
 In late 2008, Free Radical Design was approached by Activision to work on a GoldenEye 007 remake.
 Although the studio rebuilt the Dam Level for the PlayStation 3 and Xbox 360, negotiations fell through, with the studio entering administration soon afterwards.
 The remake would release on those consoles without FRD's involvement in 2011 as an enhanced port of its original release on the Wii and Nintendo DS a year prior.

 On 18 December 2008, it was reported that the studio had shut down, though it was later confirmed that the company had gone bankrupt, leaving only 40 of the original 185 staff still employed.
 On 3 February 2009, the Haze scriptwriter, Rob Yescombe, announced that Free Radical Design had been purchased by the German developer Crytek.
 In 2010, the company moved from Sandiacre to brand-new offices in the new central Nottingham Southreef development.
 The £50 million investment would then have allowed Crytek UK to "grow over the next few months".